eltislab/eltislab.website/content/publication/2026-kleetz_j-biol-chem/index.md

 ---
-title: The biosynthesis of N-acylated trytazolone in *Mycobacterium tuberculosis* and related bacteria
+title: The biosynthesis of N-acylated tryptazolone in *Mycobacterium tuberculosis* and related bacteria
 date: 2026-01-16T18:54:27.388Z
 last_name_first_author: Kleetz